 More research needs to be carried out regarding this topic, but red light therapy seems to be a promising modality to treat different types of pain at different locations of the body.

-When red light is applied to the skull, it penetrates into the brain.
-Applying the light for just a few minutes to the brain, decreases anxiety and depression.
+When the red light is applied to the skull, it penetrates into the brain.
+Applying the light for just a few minutes to the brain decreases anxiety and depression.

-The best option would be to buy a device that is preconfigured in terms of application variables (light dosage, time of usage, position of use), so that you are assured of the best possible treatment.
+The best option would be to buy a device that is preconfigured in terms of application variables (light dosage, time of usage and position of use) so that you are assured of the best possible treatment.

 Many users of red light therapy actually state that their moods are significantly improved after a red light therapy session.

 If you take a deep dive into the published literature on red light therapy, you will soon see that the benefits listed above are only scratching the surface.
-I decided not to go into all the health benefits of red light therapy to keep this article shorter than a book, but if you wanted to see more of these benefits, and which wavelength is best suited to healing potential health issues, be sure to download my free red light guide HERE.
+I decided not to go into all the health benefits of red light therapy to keep this article shorter than a book.
+But if you wanted to see more of these benefits and which wavelength is best suited to healing potential health issues, be sure to download my free 'Red Light Guide'.

 In this section, I will first explore the different red light devices that are on the market right now.

-Next, I will help you determine the scientifically proven dosages using any red light therapy device, and why the dosage is important.
+Next, I will help you determine the scientifically proven dosages for using any red light therapy device and explain why the dosage is important.